Frequently Asked Questions

 Ontario’s air monitoring network is comprised of stations that are generally representative of regional air quality which are less influenced by local and industrial sources of air contaminants in urban and rural areas.
 The surrounding air monitoring site(s) closest to your location may be used to determine the air quality in your area.

-What is a Special Air Quality Statement (SAQS) or Smog and Air Health Advisory (SAHA)?
+What is a Special Air Quality Statement (SAQS) or Air Quality Advisory (AQA)?

 The purpose of these alerts is to advise people with breathing difficulties to avoid unnecessary exposure to smog.
-They also inform industries that are major sources of pollution that they should consider, if possible, reducing their emissions.
+They also inform industries that are major sources of pollution to consider, if possible, reducing their emissions.
 Additionally, they solicit everyone's help in lessening the problem by curtailing activities that produce smog.

-Both are issued jointly by Environment and Climate Change Canada and the Ontario Ministry of the Environment, Conservation and Parks.
+Both are issued jointly by the Ontario Ministry of the Environment, Conservation and Parks, and Environment and Climate Change Canada.

 Yes!
-The air quality alert email system is a notification service that provides advanced warning of a Special Air Quality Statement or Smog and Air Health Advisory.
+The air quality alert email system is a notification service that provides advanced warning of a Special Air Quality Statement or Smog and Air Quality Advisory.

 By subscribing to the service, there are three kinds of notifications that you can expect to receive by email.

-Both Special Air Quality Statements and Smog and Air Health Advisories are issued jointly by Environment and Climate Change Canada and the Ontario Ministry of the Environment, Conservation and Parks.
+Both Special Air Quality Statements and Air Quality Advisories are issued jointly by the Ontario Ministry of the Environment, Conservation and Parks, and Environment and Climate Change Canada.

 Air quality alert notification is provided all year round with the majority of alerts being issued during the May to September period depending on the weather conditions.